Community Outreach and Public Education

 Pacific Asian Grocery Store Cancer Education

 San Diego is home to a large Asian and Pacific Islander population in which English is not the primary language, and offers an opportunity to overcome cultural and language barriers in the dissemination of important health care information.
 The Pacific-Asian Grocery Store Cancer Education is a demonstration project that partners with Asian grocery stores to do this.
-Staff is composed of a variety of bicultural and bilingual UCSD undergraduates who are trained to work as community health educators, disseminating information about cancer prevention, early detection, and clinical trials to these important members of our community.
+Staff is composed of a variety of bicultural and bilingual UC San Diego undergraduates who are trained to work as community health educators, disseminating information about cancer prevention, early detection, and clinical trials to these important members of our community.